NibiruChain/proto-gen-py/README.md

 make proto-gen
 ```

 This executes the code generation script, [proto-gen-py.sh][script-proto-gen].

-The protobuf files come from the [NibiruChain/nibiru repo][repo-nibiru], which is private (for now), so you'll need these files on your local machine.
-It's assumed you have the `nibiru` repo as a neighbor to `sdk-proto-gen` when running the code generation script.
+The protobuf files come from the [NibiruChain/nibiru repo][repo-nibiru].

 ## Other Development Guidelines